cipolleschi/Cocoapods-Deprecation-Exploration/SPM/README.md

 - [x] if they works, try to define another version of package.swift that use binaries and integrate that with the project
 - [x] Try build the ReactNative.framework only and to move the header there
 - [ ] Figure out how to generate the `_CodeSignature` folder
+- [X] Try to set up distribution for binaries
+- [ ] Explore how to ship Debug and Release binaries

 #### 23/12/2024
 I tried to define another product for the ReactNative's `Package.swift`, and I tried to create xcframeworks from them.
 I verified that xcodebuild does not create the Haeder folder in the `.framework` folder.